 Both cases, the Trump approval numbers show steady gains.

-Democrats are pretty much flatlined in this.
+Democrats have pretty much flatlined in this.

 That's going to mean a lot in 82 days.

-I think the most important factor you're going to have to understand, or people are going to have to get, and I'm a little concerned 82 days out.
+I think the most important factor you're going to have to understand or people are going to have to get, and I'm a little concerned 82 days out.

 Number one, I don't see the sense of urgency.

-Not that I would necessarily expect it in a midterm election year, but I don't see the sense of urgency for people that like the president's success and like the fact that things are getting better and you know, millions of jobs are created and burdensome regulation has been decimated and taxes have been lowered,
+Not that I would necessarily expect it in a midterm election year, but I don't see the sense of urgency for people that like the president's success and like the fact that things are getting better and, you know, millions of jobs are created and burdensome regulation has been decimated and taxes have been lowered.

-and you know, millions more Americans are back to work, and the president's lobbying, you know, big corporations to build their factories and manufacturing centers here in America, and he's incentived other incentivized others who literally have parked their money overseas because of ridiculously high taxation.
+And, you know, millions more Americans are back to work and the president's lobbying, you know, big corporations to build their factories and manufacturing centers here in America.

 They now have an incentive to bring that money back to America to create American jobs.